NIHR CRN Recruitment Policy Document

 19.3.
 The recruitment location can be difficult to identify for questionnaires:

-- Where a questionnaire is completed at a site listed in CPMS (e.g. in a hospital waiting room, as opposed to a personally identifiable location like their home), the site where the questionnaire is completed should be recorded.
+- Where a questionnaire is completed at a site listed in CPMS (e.g. in a hospital waiting room, as opposed to a non-coded location such as a participant’s home), the site where the questionnaire is completed should be recorded.

 - If the questionnaire completion site is not known, but the source of the questionnaire is, then that may be used.
 For example, some primary care studies might ask GPs to send out the questionnaire to their patients, and have an indicator on the questionnaire of which GP practice the recruit is linked to.